-If there has been any physical violence or threat of it against you/your child by the abducting parent, you can apply for a domestic violence protection order (DVPO) to keep the abducting parent from bothering or harassing you and/or your children.
+If there has been any physical violence or threat of it against you/your child by the abducting parent, you can apply for a protection order to keep the abducting parent from bothering or harassing you and/or your children.
 It can also give you custody.

-Even if you and the abducting parent were not married, you can get a DVPO if you had the child, lived, or were in a relationship together.
-Read Domestic Violence: Can the System Help Me to learn more.
+Even if you and the abducting parent were not married, you can get a protection order if you had the child, lived, or were in a relationship together.

 If you cannot get the other parent personally served, you may be able to get court permission to serve by certified mail at their last known address.
 Then the court will enter your permanent order if the other parent does not show up at the hearing.
 The permanent protection order acts as a custody order.